 California Wine Reviews

-I drank these 30 wines and tasted apple, black fruit, bright, cherry, dark fruit, fruity, red fruit, smoky, smooth tannin, spice.
-The wines are aged, biodynamic, food friendly, food-friendly, my favorites, small production, unoaked and came from a variety of sources, including wine clubs, wineries, and wine stores.
+I drank these 30 wines and tasted apple, black fruit, bright, cassis, cherry, dark fruit, red fruit, smooth tannin, tropical fruit, vanilla.
+The wines are aged, biodynamic, food friendly, my favorites, small production, smooth, unoaked and came from a variety of sources, including wine clubs, wineries, and wine stores.

 Wine reviews by: Jessyca Frederick |